swidtags/rpm2swidtag/README.md

   --evidence-deviceid DEVICE
-                        Evidence/@deviceId string, defaults to hostname --print-tagid         compute and print tagId(s) to standard output
+                        Evidence/@deviceId string, defaults to hostname --print-tagid         compute and print tagId(s) to standard output --software-creator-from FILE
+                        set softwareCreator Entity to value in referenced file
 ```

 ## Customizing the output